klimgeran/handbook/en/cpp-coding-guidelines.md

 Naming is somewhat based on [Java Naming Convention](http://www.oracle.com/technetwork/java/codeconventions-135099.html), the difference is in consts, mainly due to C Preprocessor.

-1. Dilenames: should match name of a class or namespace\
+1. Filenames: should match name of a class or namespace\
    `NodeEndpoint.h` - if there are more classes in file, filename should match the most important,

 2. Name of: structs, classes, enums (all non-basic types)\